 Active and Passive Frequency Standards

 An active optical frequency standard is a kind of laser source emitting light with a very well-defined and known optical frequency, or sometimes a set of a few or even many well-defined optical frequency components in a frequency comb.
 Combined with an optical clockwork, such a frequency standard can form the basis of an optical clock.
-Other application areas of ultraprecise optical frequency standards, both in fundamental science and in practical technology, e.g. high-precision laser spectroscopy, global positioning systems, tests of the theory of relativity, and gravitational wave detection.
+There are other application areas of ultraprecise optical frequency standards, both in fundamental science and in practical technology, e.g. high-precision laser spectroscopy, global positioning systems, tests of the theory of relativity, and gravitational wave detection.

 A passive optical frequency standard is a passive device with a well-defined frequency response, which can be used to build an active standard.
 Important examples are high-Q reference cavities and devices such as multipass gas cells for probing certain optical transitions.